by Waiting to be a Jewish Bride

 Breaking of the Glass

-Thank you for opening a shop for bride and groom couples.
+Thank you for opening a shop for the bride and groom couples.

 I found shopping online a bit too much, too busy, too much.
 Your shop is simple, straight forward.